Lake Kemp

 Angling Opportunities

-Kemp’s fish populations have been adversely affected by recent golden alga fish kills.
+Largemouth Bass numbers have boomed since the lake level has risen.
 White bass are abundant in the reservoir and provide a good fight.
-White crappie numbers are down.
+White crappie numbers have improved.
 Channel, blue, and flathead catfish are present in good numbers and sizes.

 Fishing Cover/Structure